- Location: Indiana

 - For vehicles made between 1976 and 1980, at least $75 has been spent on emission-related repairs.

-- For vehicles made between 1981 and 1995 that are registered in Clark and Floyd counties, at least $200 has been spent on repairs performed by an Indiana Certified Emissions Repair Technician.
-The total is at least $450 in Lake and Porter counties.
+- For vehicles made between 1981 and 1995 at least $450 has been spent on repairs performed by an Indiana Certified Emissions Repair Technician.

 Choose a County